cpe305/fall2016-project-jeffclam/README.md

 Welcome to TheraPC!
 TheraPC is a program that accepts your current emotion and personal problem to return a song to listen to and resources it finds helpful.

+## How to Download and Execute TheraPC
+Coming soon...

 ## Documentation can be found on:
 https://cpe305.github.io/fall2016-project-jeffclam/